metallb/metallb/design/cncf-sandbox-proposal.md

   assignment to the CNCF.
 See the CNCF [IP Policy](https://github.com/cncf/foundation/blob/master/charter.md#11-ip-policy).
-- (russellb) Work with CNCF on any other CNCF onboarding tasks required, such as adding CNCF info to the web site footer.
+- (russellb) Work with CNCF on any other CNCF onboarding tasks required, such as adding CNCF info to the website footer.

 ## Alternatives